 - 4.1.10.
-If the Dean of Faculty examines the evidence and concludes that an academic infraction has taken place, and this is not the students first infraction, he or she will notify the student in writing of the alleged academic integrity breach within 5 business days of the suspected incident being recorded. - 4.1.10.1.
+If the Dean of Faculty examines the evidence and concludes that an academic infraction has taken place, and this is not the students first infraction, he or she will notify the student in writing of the alleged academic integrity breach within 10 business days of the suspected incident being recorded. - 4.1.10.1.
 The notification to the student will contain details of the assessment task, the evidence pertaining to the material suspected of being plagiarised, their rights concerning the process of investigating allegations of academic misconduct and the support available to them, including the presence of a support person.
 A template for this letter is found in Appendix C. - 4.1.10.2.
 The notification will include the scheduled time, date and place for the student to be interviewed by the Dean of Faculty, which will normally be within 10 business days from the date of notification, and the names and positions of attendees (this will usually include the subject lecturer).
 Attendees should be chosen with consideration of the gender and cultural background of the student.
-The Academic Director should be an attendee if this is not the student's first infraction. - 4.1.10.3.
+The Chief Academic Officer should be an attendee if this is not the student's first infraction. - 4.1.10.3.
 The student will be invited to respond in writing to the Dean of Faculty on the evidence of the breach at least 24 hours before the scheduled hearing. - 4.1.10.4.
 The student may invite a support person to any meeting. - 4.1.10.5.
 If the student cannot reasonably meet the time nominated by the Dean of Faculty for the meeting, the hearing may be switched to a mutually agreed time that falls within 20 business days from the date of notification. - 4.1.10.6.
-Telephone conferences may be used to help overcome scheduling clashes, or where the student may be interstate or overseas. - 4.1.10.7.
-If there is no response to the notification the Dean of Faculty is required to make one final attempt at contacting the student.
+Telephone conferences may be used to help overcome scheduling clashes, or where the student may be interstate or overseas.